Growth Product Management InternUniShackDelivered

 Approach

-Goal: Increase verified listings and student-to-manager contact by making trust visible before scaling acquisition
+Goal: Increase verified supply and verified leads by building trust first, then scaling distribution

 Rather than chasing SEO rankings or paid acquisition, the strategy centered on what UniShack could actually win: local trust loops, visible verification, and campus-first community growth.